Bluebeam Introduces Bluebeam Cloud: Designed for the Business of Building

-Bluebeam Cloud features a powerful, flexible Markup Editor for marking up, commenting and collaborating on project documents, and Field Tools for the management and tracking of site inspection, RFI and submittal workflows.
+Bluebeam Cloud features a powerful, flexible Markup Editor for marking up, commenting, and collaborating on project documents, and Field Tools for the management and tracking of punch, RFI and submittal workflows.
 These browser and app-based mobile solutions work with existing Bluebeam markups, tool sets and documents, allowing project data to remain accessible to team members in the office and on the jobsite.

 Visit Bluebeam.com for more information and pricing.